List of GTK applications

 This is a list of notable applications that use GTK and/or Clutter for their GUI widgets.
 Such applications blend well with desktop environments that are GTK-based as well, such as GNOME, Cinnamon, LXDE, MATE, Pantheon, Sugar, Xfce or ROX Desktop.

 Official GNOME applications

-The GNOME Project, i.e. all the people involved with the development of the GNOME desktop environment, is the biggest contributor to GTK, and the GNOME Core Applications as well as the GNOME Games employ the newest GUI widgets from the cutting-edge version of GTK and demonstrates their capabilities.
+The GNOME Project, the community involved in the development of the GNOME desktop environment, is the primary contributor to GTK, GNOME Core Applications, and GNOME Games.
+These applications often employ updated GUI widgets from recent versions of GTK and demonstrates their capabilities.